How to Onboard an Unfamiliar Codebase Using AI

 "Based on these dependency files, summarise the tech stack in plain English.
 What is each major library responsible for, and are there any patterns or conventions I should know before reading the application code?"

 Understanding the structure is different from understanding what the application actually does when it runs.
-Application flow means tracing how a request or user action moves through the system from start to finish, through the frontend, the backend, the service layer, and down to the database.
+Application flow means tracing how a request or user action moves through the system from start to finish: through the frontend, the backend, the service layer, and down to the database.

 Pick one simple flow to trace first.
 A login, a page load, or a basic API call are good starting points because they touch most of the layers without being too complex.